 This policy applies to research and education requiring access to any deceased human body or body part.
 It does not apply to tissue samples or specimens from living persons.

 Educators or researchers interested in receiving human anatomical specimens for medical education or research from the ABP or an external procurement organization must complete an ABP proposal.
 The ABP Proposal Review Committee must approve each submitted proposal prior to human anatomical specimen access.
 The use of donated bodies is regulated by the 2007 Uniform Anatomical Gift Act.
 As required by the Act, the University must ensure that individuals who donate bodies or body parts give informed consent to use these remains for research or education.
-The Anatomy Bequest Program has mechanisms for verifying that tissue procurement organizations have appropriate practices in place.
+The Anatomy Bequest Program has mechanisms for verifying that tissue procurement organizations have lawful practices in place.

 When using donated bodies in research and educational activities, University employees and students must comply with federal and state regulations, and the wishes of donors.
 The donated body must be used as originally intended.
 If the employee or student wishes to use it for another purpose, he or she must contact the procurement organization that provided the donated body to verify that the additional use will not conflict with their contractual obligations.
 Donated human anatomical specimens used for education and research must be retained by the educator or researcher only for the amount of time necessary to complete the study.
 Educators and researchers must comply with the timeframe in which the human anatomical donation can be studied, cremated and the cremated remains returned to next-of-kin/authorizing person.